RobotsWar/Spidey/docs/firmware.md

 This should reset the board and then output some progress bar, your firmware is now on the robot!

+### Windows

+You'll first need to install python, pyserial and the drivers for the board.

+On Windows, you can try running the `install.bat` script.

 ## The terminal